StringRays/StringRays/README.md

-- Lab Technician by night
+- Lab Technician and STEM nerd currently learning programming and computer science.
 - Interested in data science, NLP, and IoT.
 - Interested in tech that bridges communication barriers, meets accessibility needs, or in general aims to improve the human experience.
 <!---